-The problem with toxic cultures isn’t that they aren’t sensitive to claims of workplace problems, but rather that they’re protective of the wrong people – with Macquarie Bank seeming like it might be the latest example.
+The problem with toxic cultures isn’t that they aren’t sensitive to claims of workplace problems, but rather that they’re protective of the wrong people – with Macquarie Bank seeming like it might be the most recent example.
 Here’s how you build a business case for changing such a culture.

 “That culture led to a workplace defined by behaviour such as rampant drug taking leading to reckless trading after lunches, sexist and chauvinistic behaviour, including an adviser engaging in predatory behaviour towards a female staff member and Macquarie choosing not to terminate that adviser because of the amount of commission the adviser earned,” the letter said.

 Seemingly corroborating this indictment, in the Sydney Morning Herald story, several former Macquarie employees revealed that “desk assistants were regularly preyed upon by several brokers, who were never held to account”.